actions-marketplace-validations/maarten-boot_rl-scanner-docker-action/README.md

 This action expects the artifact to be produced in the current github repo.
 Its path relative to the root of the github repo is specified as input to the action.

+## Environment
+The reversinglabs/rl-scanner will require the licence data to be passed via the environment with the pre set names:
+* RLSECURE_SITE_KEY
+* RLSECURE_ENCODED_LICENSE

+The most secure way is to define secrets on the organisational or repository level.

 ## Inputs

 ## `my-artifact-to-scan`